 Solicitor and Director

 Sukhbir began his career working in the Press Office and in the Internal Audit Department at the Lord Chancellor’s Department now known as The Ministry of Justice.
 Sukhbir qualified as a solicitor at Moon Beever, a niche practice specialising in Insolvency and litigation in London in 2001.
 He remained at Moon Beever until 2003.

 He moved back to his roots in Birmingham to take up a position as an investigator with the Director Disqualification unit at the Insolvency Service, targeting directors of failed Company’s and preparing evidence on behalf of the Secretary of State for Business Innovation and Skills seeking disqualification orders against directors.

-Sukhbir moved to a niche law firm in Central Birmingham in 2004 working in the Corporate Recovery Department and in 2007 set up Neil Davies & Partners with his co-director, Neil Davies.
+Sukhbir moved to a niche law firm in Central Birmingham in 2004 working in the Corporate Recovery Department and in 2007 set up NDP with his co-director, Neil Davies.

 Sukhbir has become particularly known for dealing with asset and debt recovery matters, insolvency advice, insolvency disputes and antecedent transaction related work as well as advising directors finding themselves on the wrong end of claims by liquidators and directors facing disqualification proceedings.

 In addition to acting for individuals and company directors, Sukhbir provides advice on insolvency related matters to clients including insolvency practitioners and trade creditors.
 Sukhbir also has fifteen years’ broad experience in matters relating to partnership disputes, enquiries and claims by trustees in bankruptcy, the Official Receiver, the Insolvency Service, liquidators and Urgent relief, court applications, injunctions and freezing orders.
 He remains committed to his clients and his work.